 Culture and Community

-Building a sustainable future is also about nurturing the local community, with strong local identity and heritage, and a commitment to sustainability, where people are supported as part of a wider network.
-As a small organisation, there are many ways to empower your local community.
+Building a sustainable future is also about nurturing the local community, with strong local identity and heritage, and a culture of sustainability, where people are supported and empowered as part of a wider network.

-- Ensure adequate access to your site for people with disabilities, as well as places you put on events
+- Ensure adequate access to your meetings for people with disabilities, as well as places you put on events.

 - Host or attend community events

 - Host a ‘Skill Share’ evening or event, for the community, where people can swap knowledge and learn from one another.

 - Invite members of a local charity to discuss their work.

 - Pushing our leaders to act is essential to combatting the climate crisis.
 Write to your local councillors or MP about issues important to you such a climate change, or high levels of litter in the area.

 - Participate in local decision-making processes – respond to planning proposals, raise concerns with councillors and vote for local representatives

 - Design your own local ‘Heritage route’ for people to walk or cycled between key interest points in your community – organise a led ride or walk to get people using it!